• 0Shopping Cart

 World-leading technology in new AR App

-July 8, 2021 - AR App, Expedition Updates, Alumni, Antarctic Blog, Encourage, News Story, Share
+July 8, 2021 - Inspiring Explorers™ Blog, AR App, Expedition Updates, Encourage, Share

 Krystal Paraone, Studio Manager at Staples VR, talks about the process of bringing this incredible piece of world-leading technology, to life.